benhj/knoxcrypt/README.md

-`./maketeasafe image.tea 128000 --coffee true` will create a 500MB TeaSafe image with both a default root folder offset at block 0 and an extra partition offset by a user-specified 'pin value' that must be less than 128000.
+`./maketeasafe image.tea 128000 --coffee true` will create a 500MB TeaSafe image with both a default root folder offset at block 0 and an extra partition offset by a user-specified 'pin value' that must be less than the number of blocks (128000 in this example) but greater than 0.
 Example output:

 <pre>
 image path: test.tea